Bible Meaning: A flat basket

-Paul's presence in Jerusalem causes so much turmoil for the early church that brethren send him back home to Tarsus (Acts 9:30)!
+Paul's presence in Jerusalem causes so much turmoil for the early church that brethren send him back home (Acts 9:30)!
 He stays in his hometown for four years (summer of 36 A.D. to 40 A.D.) until he was needed to help new believers in Syrian Antioch (Acts 9:29 - 30, 11:25 - 26).

 Acts 9:10 - 11

 And there was a certain disciple at Damascus, named Ananias; and to him said the Lord in a vision, Ananias.
 And he said, Behold, I am here, Lord.

 And the Lord said unto him, Arise, and go into the street which is called Straight, and enquire in the house of Judas for one called Saul, of Tarsus: for, behold, he prayeth . . .

 And he (Paul) spake boldly in the name of the Lord Jesus, and disputed against the Grecians: but they went about to slay him.
 Which when the brethren knew, they brought him down to Caesarea, and sent him forth to Tarsus.